 Top 10 Pull-Up Variations and What Muscles They Target

-This classic pull-up is done with an overhand (palms-away) grip, slightly wider than shoulder-width.
-You start from a dead hang and pull your chin over the bar, then lower back down under control.
+This classic pull-up uses an overhand grip with the hands about shoulder-width to slightly wider.
+You start from a dead hang, pull until the chin clears the bar, then lower under control.

 • Latissimus dorsi